medhayappes/enterprise-docs-mkdocs/docs/follow_unfollow_api.md

 How to Follow / UnFollow an API?
 ================================

 Yappes allows the logged in users to keep track of the APIs.

-It is acheived by following the API and if any changes or updates done to the API then the following users will be notified for the same.
+It is acheived by *Follow* option for the API and if any changes or updates done to the API then the following users will be notified for the same.

 Users can un-follow the API as well if they wish not to track it.

-Under this section we will see in detail of how to follow / un-follow an API.
+Under this section we will see in detail of **How to follow / un-follow an API?**

 1. Users can Follow the API by clicking the Empty Heart button.Total number of followers of this API is also displayed here.